jsiom/update/Readme.md

 # update

-  Bring the real DOM up to date with the virtual DOM
+  Bring the real DOM up to date with the virtual DOM.
+Most virtual DOM implementations will generate a diff between two virtual DOM nodes and then use that to update the real DOM.
+This implementation couples these two operations together for the sake of performance because I don't see myself taking advantage of reified diffs anytime soon.

 ## Installation

-With [packin](//github.com/jkroso/packin): `packin add jkroso/update`
+With [packin](//github.com/jkroso/packin): `packin add jsiom/update`

 then in your app: